barryklfung/pckir-tracker/README.md

 # pckir-tracker
-Port of the EmoTracker from devonismyname and vicenthas (sp) to Vue.js
+Port of the EmoTracker from devonismyname and vicendithas to Vue.js for web use.